Model of Consumer Behavior

 Marketers aim to understand how stimuli affect buyer responses.

-Factors Affecting Buying Decisions
+Major Factors Affecting Consumer Buying Decisions

 Consumer buying decisions are influenced by several important factors.
 These factors help marketers understand customer behavior more effectively.